 Code of Ethics and Conduct: its purpose is to set forth rules of conduct and ethical principles that guide the commitment of the Company, its controlled companies and subsidiaries, directly or indirectly, with the compliance of its business and internal and external relationships and applies to all directors, management members, shareholders who participate in the control of the Company, employees, service providers, suppliers, and partners.
-The update to the current code was approved by the Board of Directors on August 30, 2023.
+The Code was updated on April 4, 2021.

 Risk Management, Internal Controls, and Compliance Policy: it aims to provide for the principles, guidelines, and responsibilities to be observed in the corporate risk management, internal controls, and compliance process, as well as to disseminate the Risk Management culture and the Compliance Program in all levels of TOTVS group.
-The update to the current policy was approved by the Board of Directors on May 5, 2023.
+The policy was updated on May 16, 2023.

 Policy on Business and Institutional Relationship with Public Entities: it aims to set forth guidelines and standards of conduct to be observed in the Company's relationship with public agents and ensure compliance of the conduct of its employees with current legislation, corporate policies, and the Code of Ethics and Conduct of the Company.
-The update to the current policy was approved by the Board of Directors on March 16, 2022.
+This policy was updated on March 16, 2022.

 Policy on Contributions, Donations, and Sponsorships: aims to set forth the guidelines and rules to be observed for the Company's contributions, donations, and business and institutional sponsorships.
-The update to the current policy was approved by the Board of Directors on March 16, 2022.
+This policy was updated on December 15, 2020.